 Your health, and by extension your breast health, is not just about breast self-exams and exercising more; it also involves reducing your exposure and your family’s exposure to known carcinogens (cancer-causing substances) and questionable chemicals.

 In the 2010 report entitled “State of the Evidence: The Connections Between Breast Cancer and the Environment,” the Breast Cancer Fund, a major breast cancer and environmental advocacy non-profit, outlines a number of these substances.
-Some of them are as common as the BPA found in the lining of the majority of canned goods, pesticides found on our food and lawns, common chemicals found in our cosmetics, and the hormones found in the majority of factory-raised meat and dairy.
+Some of them are as common as the BPA found in the lining of the majority of canned goods, pesticides found on our food and lawns, common chemicals found in our cosmetics, and the A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. found in the majority of factory-raised meat and dairy.